Configuration in the web interface

 # Sleep Mode and Power Management

-You can configure sleep mode settings.
-The endpoint will switch to power-saving mode, but will still be able to accept incoming calls.
-When the endpoint goes to sleep mode or is turned off, the connected PTZ cameras will automatically go all the way left and up regardless of the control type, in other words, this rule will apply to RS-232, NDI, VISCA-IP, and USB.
-When the camera exits sleep mode, it will return to its previous position.
+You can configure the sleep mode settings.
+In this mode, the terminal operates with reduced power consumption while remaining able to receive incoming calls.
+When the terminal goes into standby mode or is turned off, connected PTZ cameras automatically rotate fully to the left and downwards, regardless of the control type, meaning this applies to RS-232, NDI, VISCA-IP, and USB.
+Upon waking up, the cameras return to their original position.

-To make sure that TrueConf Group can automatically enter sleep mode; it should not be in the content preview state, and the main menu should be selected on the main screen.
+For TrueConf Group to automatically enter sleep mode, it must not be in presentation preview mode, and the main menu, address book, settings, or calendar should be selected on the screen.

-To configure, go to Settings → Power → Sleep mode settings:
+To configure sleep mode, navigate through the on-screen interface to the Settings → Power → Sleep mode settings section:

-Set the time interval after which the terminal will start displaying the screensaver with the current time.
+1. Set the time interval after which the terminal will display a screensaver showing the current time.

-Specify the terminal's idle time before it enters sleep mode.
+2. Specify the terminal idle time before entering sleep mode.

-Specify the action for double-pressing the power button on the terminal.
-A single press will display a window with action options: Go to sleep mode or Turn off.
+3. Specify the action for double-pressing the power button on the terminal.
+A single press opens a window with action options: Go to sleep mode or Turn off.

-4. Choose whether TrueConf Group should also put connected displays into sleep mode when transitioning to sleep mode, provided that they support this feature.
+4. Choose whether TrueConf Group should also put connected displays into sleep mode when transitioning, provided they support this mode.

 # Power Control